 Wherever you’re reading, I hope this article has helped you get a better understanding of how the Old and New Testaments are related.

-Leave me a comment below or let me know through the Contact Us page if you have any questions or suggestions for what would help you understand the Bible better.
+Leave a comment below or let me know through the Contact page if you have other questions that I can help with as you read the Bible.

 Subscribe to my newsletter for updates and encouraging content.

 A Study Bible is an all-in-one-volume of the most commonly used Bible study resources.
-The one I recommend is the ESV Study Bible (link to Amazon).
+I highly recommend the CSB Tony Evans Study Bible (link to Amazon opens in a new window) for those who are starting out.
 Here’s an article I wrote about how to use one so you can see how it can be helpful: How to Use a Study Bible: Helpful Illustrated Guide.

 Unlocking the Bible (link to Amazon).
 This is the book I mentioned earlier.
 I’ve found it to be more helpful than other introduction to the Bible that I have used.
 I recommend it because it’s also accessible to those who are starting out, but also full of insights for people who’ve been studying the Bible for years.